Improving the Infrastructure in Northern Cyprus

 Cyprus as its internationally recognised territory has been a member state of the European Union since 1 May 2004.
 For all practical purposes, however, this island state in the Eastern Mediterranean is divided with Greek Cypriots ruling in the south, and the TRNC, which is only recognised by Turkey, governing the northern part.
 The European Union is committed to reunification of the two parts of the country, and has therefore launched an aid programme for the Turkish Cypriot community.
 The European Union has been subsidising a host of economic and social projects since 2011.

 One of the aid programme’s major aims is to expand and improve the infrastructure in Northern Cyprus with a view to alleviating serious deficiencies, especially in energy, transport, water supply and telecommunications.
-CDM Smith is providing consultancy services on water, wastewater and waste management to the European Commission and its delegation in Northern Cyprus over 3 years.
-We are supporting our client through carrying out organisational and technical programme management, tendering and supervising feasibility studies, engineering design services, construction supervision and construction services.
+CDM Smith is providing consultancy services on water, wastewater, waste management and other environmental engineering projects to the European Commission and its delegation in Northern Cyprus over 6 years.
+We are supporting our client through carrying out organisational & technical programme management and technical consultancy for tendering and supervising, feasibility studies, reviewing of designs and construction supervision.

 Our team acts as an intermediary between the EU, contractors, and the local beneficiaries towards a sustainable public infrastructure improvement.